sumukh-kumar/Distributed_Logging_System/README.md

 ![System Architecture Diagram](architecture.png)
 To run fluent open 3 instances fluent package command line with admin permission

+## How to Run

 start the fluent service :
     fluentd start fluentdwinsvc

 then on each instace
     fluentd -c "path to the conf file"

+On the consumer system run alert.py and logger.py and make sure the ip is set according to where the nodes are started

+Run all the python node files each node is a microservice

 To check elasticsearch index logs using curl command curl -X GET "http://localhost:9200/db_name/_search?pretty=true" -H 'Content-Type: application/json' -d '{